 Whether someone is living independently or receiving end of life care, there’s enough opportunity to learn what’s happening in the world and come away with the same conclusion: it’s terrible out there and you should feel terrible about it.

 But it doesn’t have to be that way!
-The team at Above and Beyond Home Health Care like to remind and encourage clients and their family members that their view of life can influence and be influenced by so much of the life around them.
+The team at Above and Beyond Home Health Care like to remind and encourage patients and their family members that their view of life can influence and be influenced by so much of the life around them.

 At its most basic, we all know that if you’re feeling miserable then the world can look pretty miserable.
 Things like poor sleep, problems with family or friends, diet, or even mental and physical health challenges can all influence our general view of things.